LazyGeniusMan/Scoop-Genshin/README.md

 ```

 ### Tips
-You can install, update, and uninstall multiple app in one command, separate `<app-name>` by space.
+You can install, update, cleanup and uninstall multiple app in one command, separate `<app-name>` by space.

 For more info, run `scoop -h` or visit [Scoop Documentation](https://scoop-docs.vercel.app/)